NO Extra Charge for Weekend

 Our Inspection Services

-Home buyers hire home inspectors to research a property and acquire a written report that details its condition, including an assessment of necessary or recommended repairs, maintenance concerns, and any other potentially costly issues.
-We will assess the physical structure of the home, from the foundation to the roof, as well as the home's systems.
+A standard home inspection is a non-invasive, visual examination of the accessible areas of a residential property.
+It is intended to identify defects within specific systems and components of the home and provide the home owner with valuable information about the property.
+We provide a written report that details its condition, including an assessment of necessary or recommended repairs, maintenance concerns, and any other potentially costly issues.
+We will assess the physical structure of the home inside and out, from the foundation to the roof.
+We also inspect the home's systems such HVAC, electrical, and plumbing.

 New construction inspections should be scheduled as soon as you are informed that the builder’s walkthrough will be occurring in the coming days.
 Before that happens, we’ll thoroughly evaluate the state of new construction to check for deficiencies that the builder will need to correct.